 Alert Name Alert Type Description Cadence Range You can set minimum and maximum cadence values.
 Calories Event, recurring You can set the number of calories.
-Custom Event, recurring You can select an existing message or create a custom message and select an alert type.
 Distance Event, recurring You can set a distance interval.
 Elevation Range You can set minimum and maximum elevation values.
 Heart Rate Range You can set minimum and maximum heart rate values or select zone changes.
-See About Heart Rate Zones, page 78 and Heart Rate Zone Calculations, page 80.
+See About Heart Rate Zones , page 72 and Heart Rate Zone Calculations , page 74.
 Pace Range You can set minimum and maximum pace values.
-Pacing Recurring You can set a target swim pace.
 Power Range You can set the high or low power level.
 Proximity Event You can set a radius from a saved location.
 Run/Walk Recurring You can set timed walking breaks at regular intervals.
+Running Power Event, range You can set minimum and maximum power zone values.
 Speed Range You can set minimum and maximum speed values.
 Stroke Rate Range You can set high or low strokes per minute.
 Time Event, recurring You can set a time interval.
 Track Timer Recurring You can set a track time interval in seconds.